nyorain/vil/docs/own/workstack.md

+- [x] allow descriptor set dereference in commandRecord, see performance.md
+	- fix descriptorSet gui viewer via similar approach
+	- [x] only addCow the needed descriptorSets in commandHook
+	- [x] capture (via addCow) the descriptorSets when selecting a record in the gui
 - rename main branch to main
 - hide shader debugger behind config feature?
 	- adds a whole new library and isn't ready yet at all. and might never really be ready, it's more of an experiment anyways
-- clean up ThreadContext (after inlining rework)
 - make ThreadContext alloc and CommandRecord alloc consistent
-- clean up includes to improve compile time
-- allow descriptor set dereference in commandRecord, see performance.md
-	- fix descriptorSet gui viewer
-- only addCow the needed descriptorSets in commandHook
-- capture (via addCow) the descriptorSets when selecting a record in the gui
+	- we probably also don't want to really free the blocks.
+Just return them.
+	  Enable our global memory block cache thingy?
+	- Also clean up CommandRecord alloc in general.
+Messy with all those overloads for CommandBuffer
+	- Maybe we can reuse code?
+The allocators are fairly similar
+- look into found doom performance hotpaths
+	- Get rid of getAnnotate in command buffer end.
+Find clean solution for the problem/improve UI flickering for changing records
+	- Improve QueuePresent timing
+	- analyze other issues, tracy file on D:
 - Clean up Handle
 	- remove objectType from Handle
 	- could remove 'name' from Handle, instead use HashMap in device?